douzi0248/Re-ID/README.md

 pytorch = 0.4

-The codes are expanded on a ReID-baseline, which was put forward by layumi（Zhedong Zheng,）.
+The codes are expanded on a ReID-baseline（Person_reID_baseline_pytorch）, which was put forward by layumi（Zhedong Zheng,）.